-The fair value of interest rate swaps is calculated by discounting estimated future cash flows based on the Summary of commitments terms and maturity of each contract and using market interest rates for a similar instrument at measurement date.
+The fair value of interest rate swaps is calculated by discounting estimated future cash flows based on the terms and maturity of each contract and using market interest rates for a similar instrument at measurement date.
 These calculations are tested for reasonableness by comparing them with bank valuations.